Best 3D Printer Under $300 in 2023

 The FlashForge Finder does have its limitations, chiefly a small build volume – 140 x 140 x 140 mm.
 There’s no heated bed, no automatic bed leveling (although the leveling instructions are concise and easy to follow), nor filament detection.
 Filament support stops at PLA, with a bit of leeway for modest PETG prints.

-For beginners experimenting for the first time, this shouldn’t be too much of an issue, but once you want to try your hand at more ambitious projects, you may find yourself outgrowing the FlashForge Finder.
-In that respect, experienced makers will struggle to find much to warrant buying the FlashForge Finder instead of one of the more versatile and adaptable 3D printers in our product guide.
+For beginners experimenting for the first time, this shouldn’t be too much of an issue.
+However once you want to try your hand at more ambitious projects, you may find yourself outgrowing the FlashForge Finder.
+In that respect, experienced makers will struggle to find much to warrant buying the FlashForge Finder.

 Another top plug-and-play 3D printer under $300 worth considering is the QIDI Technology X-one2.
-But unlike the FlashForge Finder, this one includes an almost fully enclosed-frame design (the top remains uncovered), ideal if you favor safety or want a controlled printing environment to manage temperatures and keep unpleasant ABS fumes contained to a certain extent.
+But unlike the FlashForge Finder, this one includes an almost fully enclosed-frame design (the top remains uncovered).
+This is ideal if you favor safety.
+Or if you want a controlled printing environment to manage temperatures and keep unpleasant ABS fumes contained to a certain extent.

 Features include a resolution of 50 to 400 microns, MK10 extruder, a user-friendly 3.5-inch touch screen, a CNC aluminum alloy build, a heated build plate (110-degrees), support for PLA, TPU, ABS, PETG filament, and an SD card reader.
-Prints quality falls within a respectable range for the price, and you can expect smooth, detailed creations to come out reliably.
+Prints quality falls within a respectable range for the price.
+You can expect smooth, detailed creations to come out reliably.

 Much like the FlashForge Finder, the QIDI Technology X-one2 sacrifices build volume for plug-and-print ease of use, with an underwhelming 145 x 145 x 145 mm build area.
-Similarly, the printer lacks auto-bed leveling, although the setup is reasonably straightforward – feed-in filament, adjust a few screws to level the bed, and you’re ready to go.
+Similarly, the printer lacks auto-bed leveling.
+However the setup is reasonably straightforward.
+Feed-in filament, adjust a few screws to level the bed, and you’re ready to go.

 The main attraction is, of course, the dual extrusion, which allows printing in multiple colors (with different modes including graded color and mixed color) and materials (PLA, ABS, PVA, HIPS, PETG, Wood).
 The results are exceptional for the price, and even complex, graded color or patterned prints come out smooth and well-detailed.